bcgsc/biobloom/README.md

 There are multiple ways to speed up biobloomcategorizer.
 Here are a few options:

 The `--ordered` option, other than priotizing the first filters in the list (specified by `-f`), will have an added benefit of speeding up the program by avoiding some evaluations if a match is already found.
 Furthermore, because of this speed up, this option maybe appropriate even in situations where no hierarchy is desired (filters must be unrelated in this case).

-In biobloomcategorizer set a min hit threshold (`-m`) >0.
-This will use a faster rescreening categorization algorithm that uses jumping k-mer tiles to prescreen reads.
-This will decrease sensitivity but will increase speed.
-Large values will further decrease sensitivity.